deadlyvipers/dojo_rules/introduction.md

-how does one introduce oneself?
+How does one introduce oneself?
+Favorite codeschool path is JavaScript.